 1. Complete an absentee ballot application to get a ballot; then,

 2. Fill out and deliver the ballot back to the municipal clerk, or to the Secretary of State, Division of Elections (if you are a Uniformed Service or Overseas voter).

 Absentee ballots may be requested beginning 3 months before Election Day, and until the 3rd business day prior to the election, unless special circumstances exist.
 Make your request early to allow enough time for the ballot to be mailed to you.

 Is there a deadline to request an absentee ballot?

-For the November 7, 2017 Referendum Election, the deadline to request an absentee ballot, including a ballot voted in the presence of the clerk, is Thursday, November 2, 2017, unless the voter completes a special circumstances application, stating one of four allowable reasons for requesting an absentee ballot after this deadline.
+For the June 12, 2018 Primary and Special Referendum Election, the deadline to request an absentee ballot, including a ballot voted in the presence of the clerk, is Thursday, June 7, 2018, unless the voter completes a special circumstances application, stating one of four allowable reasons for requesting an absentee ballot after this deadline.
 The four reasons are:

 - An unexpected absence from the municipality during the entire time the polls are open on election day;

 - An inability to travel to the polls because the voter is a resident of a coastal island ward or precinct; or

 - An incapacity or illness that has resulted in the voter being unable to leave home or a treatment facility.